Harvesting SSL Certificate Data to Identify Web-Fraud: Measurements and Analysis of SSL Certificates

 \subsection{Certificate Analysis}

-The goal of this analysis is to guide the design of our detection method, the classifier.
-One side-benefit of the analysis is that it reveals the differences between certificates used by fraudulent and legitimate/popular domains.
-In total, we identified 15 distinct certificate features listed in Table \ref{tbl:features}.\footnote{Other features and fields (e.g., RSA exponent, Public Key Size, ...) had no substantial differences between legitimate and malicious domains.
-These features are omitted due to space limitations.} Most features map to actual certificate fields, e.g., F1 and F2.
-Others are computed from fields in the certificate but are not directly reflected in the fields, e.g., certificate validation failure (F5) or Jaccard distance between host name and common name in the subject field (F15).
-Note that some features match to boolean values, whereas, others are integers, reals or strings.
-Finally, we believe that most interesting results correspond to: F1 (md5), F3 (self-signed), F4 (expired), F5 (verification failed), F6 (common certificate) and F15 (host-common name distance).
+The goal of this analysis is to guide the design of our detection method, i.e., the classifier presented in Section~\ref{sec:classifier}.
+One side-benefit is to reveal differences between certificates used by fraudulent and legitimate/popular domains.
+In total, we identified $9$ relevant certificate features, listed in Table \ref{tbl:features}.
+(Other features and fields (e.g., RSA exponent, Public Key Size, ...) had no substantial differences between legitimate and malicious domains and we omit them here.)
+Most features map to actual certificate fields, e.g., F1 and F2.
+Others are computed from certificate fields but are not directly reflected in the certificate, e.g., host-common-name-sim (F4).
+Some features are boolean, whereas, others are integers, reals or strings.
+The computation of features is performed on all the certificates (including the duplicates) as our goal is to identify malicious domains (regardless of its certificates being duplicates or not).